 The Bose Noise Cancelling Headphones 700 seek to remedy this, by applying noise-cancellation to phone calls as well as music, which is fantastic feature – that's why these are the best noise-cancelling headphones for making calls.

 The sound quality is undeniably good, with a vibrant, lively character and well-balanced soundstage.

 If you’re trying to decide between buying the Sony WH-1000XM4s and the Bose Noise Cancelling Headphones 700, we’d recommend going for the former because of that lower price and better battery life.
 That being said, you wouldn’t be making a mistake if you opted for the Bose cans instead – they sound great, look stunning, and the noise-cancellation is out of this world.

 Read more: Bose Noise Cancelling Headphones 700 review

 Taken as a whole, the Bose QC35 II NC are an excellent pair of headphones for travelers and commuters.
 Bose has found a good balance of features that will satisfy most mainstream listeners.
-While we don't love them as much as the better-sounding Sony WH-1000XM2, they're still top of the class for noise cancellation.

 Read more: Bose QuietComfort 35 II review